 Three-month time limit

 If the beneficiary fails to apply for family reunification within 3 months, they will have to apply for regular family reunification, meaning they will have to meet stricter requirements like a minimum income.
-[6] To secure/ safeguard this three-month-term the application should be filed timely, even if it is incomplete.
+[5] To secure/ safeguard this three-month-term the application has to be filed timely, even if it is incomplete.
 An application can be completed after it has been filed.
-However, after the sponsor receives a ‘rectification of omission’ letter stating what information and supporting documents are missing, the application must be completed within 4 weeks.[7]
+However, after the sponsor receives a ‘rectification of omission’ letter stating what information and supporting documents are missing, the application must be completed within 4 weeks.[6]

 In its judgment of 7 November 2018, the CJEU ruled that the time limit of three months in which the application has to be lodged in order to enjoy the more favourable provisions for refugees, is in accordance with the Family Reunification Directive.
-The Court further established that no individualised assessment as in Article 17 of the Directive has to be made when the time limit has been exceeded.[8]
+The Court further established that no individualised assessment as in Article 17 of the Directive has to be made when the time limit has been exceeded.[7]
 However, the Court also ruled that legislation should lay down rules in which particular circumstances render the late submission of the initial application objectively excusable.
-In addition, member states should ensure that sponsors recognised as refugees continue to benefit from the more favourable conditions for the exercise of the right to family reunification applicable to refugees, specified in articles 10 and 11 or in article 12(2) of the Directive.
+In addition, Member States should ensure that sponsors recognised as refugees continue to benefit from the more favourable conditions for the exercise of the right to family reunification applicable to refugees, specified in Articles 10 and 11 or in Article 12(2) of the Directive.

 To date, this has not yet been secured in legislation.
 The legislative proposal dated 23 September 2016 which involved extending the time limit for applying for family reunification from 3 to 6 months and the decision period from 6 to 9 months, was been withdrawn after the ruling of the Court.[8]

-Young adult children policy
+Young adult children policy (until 16 July 2024)

-The Alien’s Act and policy rules contain a provision for family reunification of a parent (sponsor) with their young adult child.[16]
-This means that a young adult is eligible for family reunification if they (1) are a young adult, (2) live/lived with the family at the time the sponsor entered the Netherlands, (3) do not provide for their own income and (4) have not formed a family of their own or take care of a child.
-If one of these conditions are not fulfilled, the young adult policy does not apply, unless this is caused by reasons beyond control, such as a forced flight of the person involved.[17]
-However, the Council of State ruled that the State Secretary may also consider a family tie to be broken if a young adult child – who was forced to flee – has been living separately for a long time and has demonstrated to ‘shape’ their life independently.[18]
+For applications submitted before 16 July 2024, young adult children and special-need adult children are eligible for family reunification in accordance with the young adult children policy.
+A young adult is eligible for family reunification if they (1) are a young adult, (2) live/lived with the family at the time the sponsor entered the Netherlands, (3) do not provide for their own income, and (4) have not formed their own family or take care of a child.[17]
+If one of these conditions are not fulfilled, the young adult policy does not apply, unless this is caused by reasons beyond the child’s control, such as a forced flight of the person involved.
+However, the Council of State ruled that the then State Secretary (now Minister) may also consider a family tie to be broken if a young adult child – who was forced to flee – has been living separately for a long time and has been able to ‘shape’ their life independently without too much effort.[18]
+An adult child with special needs that does not meet the requirements of the young adult children policy is eligible for family reunification if there are additional elements of dependency with the parent within the meaning of Article 8 ECHR.

 Proof of identity and family ties